-In some cases standard air ride trucks ( those with off road one and two settings ) could be slightly nose high following the daystar installation on the front.
+In some cases your truck could be slightly nose high following the daystar installation on the front.
 Lengthening the rear links by 3-6 turns brings the back up and levels the truck

 11) The front links appear to not align properly with an angle on the ball joints, can this be corrected ?

 Yes some adjustment can be made by loosening the factory 10 mm bolt that holds the sensor assembly onto the truck.
 The alignment can be slightly adjusted one way or the other to make the coupler attachment point angle closer to 90 degrees.
 Once adjusted simply re-tighten the bolt, see highlighted image.

 12) Will these links work on my Ram Rebel with air suspension ?

 Since the Rebel Rams (or any air ride truck with the factory off road package) are already lifted from the factory any adjustment higher than ~3/4" in the up direction will result in a harsh ride.
 It is possible to use the lowering links to drop the rear of your Rebel to achieve an almost level ride, just specify in the notes when ordering the kit that you want the Front lifting and Rear Lowering links.
 Another better option for the Rebel is to use the front adjustable links in combination with the Daystar Spacers, see FAQ#8 , #9 and #10